Boğaziçi University: Campus

 The South Campus is considered to be the most popular Boğaziçi University Campus.
 It houses various historic buildings of Robert College, including Hamlin, Washburn, Theodorus, Dodge, Albert Long and Anderson Halls as well as the Kennedy Lodge, named after John F. Kennedy, and currently serving as a welcoming facility for visiting professors and staff.

 The North Campus is home to Aptullah Kuran Library, which contains more than 740,000 printed books, 800,000 e-books, 55,000 e-journals as well as an extensive collection of Braille books, and a collection of rare books and manuscripts.
+However, in 2023 the building was evacuated and will be demolished due to earthquake risk.
+As of 2024, open shelf access has been suspended and library services minimized.

-The Kandilli Campus is on the opposite side of the Bosphorus in Çengelköy, and hosts the historic Kandilli Observatory and Earthquake Research Institute (KOERI).
+The Kandilli Campus is on the opposite side of the Bosphorus in Çengelköy, and hosts the historic Kandilli Observatory and Earthquake Research Institute.

-The newest campus is in Kilyos on the Black Sea coast, and is home to a private beach.
-The Kilyos Campus is the first self-sufficient university campus in the world, meeting all of its electricity demands from its own wind power plant.
+The Kilyos Sarıtepe campus, located on the Black Sea coast, is home to a private beach.
+It is the first self-sufficient university campus in the world, meeting all of its electricity demands from its own wind power plant.

+In 2022, the Anadolu Hisarı Campus, which was previously under the administration of Marmara University, was transferred to Boğaziçi University.